The John Green Campaign

 Throughout March, Bristol Rovers is supporting prostate cancer awareness with The John Green Campaign.

-The newly-created initiative, jointly launched by Bristol Rovers Football Club, Bristol Rovers Community Trust, North Bristol NHS Trust, part of Bristol NHS Group, and Somerset, Wiltshire, Avon and Gloucestershire (SWAG) Cancer Alliance, will seek to raise awareness of prostate cancer risk, increase knowledge among male supporters and their families, encourage early detection and connect our community to local resources.
+The initiative, jointly launched by Bristol Rovers Football Club, Bristol Rovers Community Trust, North Bristol NHS Trust, part of Bristol NHS Group, and Somerset, Wiltshire, Avon and Gloucestershire (SWAG) Cancer Alliance, will seek to raise awareness of prostate cancer risk, increase knowledge among male supporters and their families, encourage early detection and connect our community to local resources.

 The campaign is named in honour of lifelong Bristol Rovers supporter John Green, who was diagnosed with stage four prostate cancer in early 2024.
 Since his diagnosis, John has sought to raise the understanding of the risks and symptoms associated with prostate cancer and has worked tirelessly with clubs across the country to encourage honest, transparent conversations.